 As a boundary-based method, the resulting model of IBVH is implicitly represented.
-When necessary, it can be triangulated into meshes by methods such as Marching Cubes [9].
+When it is necessary, it could be triangulated into meshes by method such as Marching Cubes [Lorensen and Cline 1987].

-III.
-NEW REFERENCE IMAGE ACQUIRING PLATFORM
+3. NEW REFERENCE IMAGE ACQUIRING PLATFORM

 Image-based visual hull is an efficient method to reconstruct 3D models of an object.
 However, it has difficulty in rendering the bottom of the object and concave surfaces.
 For the bottom problem, it is because all of the reference images must be registered to the same reference frame in the calculation, therefore the relative position of the object and the reference system must be fixed while the camera moving around the object.
 Thus, turning over the object and taking another bottom image will require further complex alignment calculation to make the images work together.